cnoe482/VM-Setup/README.md

 Explanation: A Virtual Machine (VM) is a virtual computer that runs an operating system on a remote server, using assigned CPU, memory, and storage resources from said server.

-**This will cover Basic configuration for VM creation**
+This will cover the basic configuration for VM creation

-- On Azure Portal: use the search bar
+* On Azure Portal: use the search bar
-  - Type in "Virtual Machines"
+  * Type in “Virtual Machines”
-  - Click **Virtual Machine**
+  * Click Virtual Machine
-- Click **Create**
+* Click Create
-  - Click **Virtual Machine**
+  * Click Virtual Machine
-- The Right Side of this page will show you the cost for running your VM nonstop for a month
+* The Right Side of this page will show you the cost for running your VM nonstop for a month
-- Select your Subscription
+* Select your Subscription
-- Resource Group: Select the previously created one
+* Resource Group: Select the previously created one
-- Virtual Machine name: Enter your name for the VM
+* Virtual Machine name: Enter your name for the VM
-- Choose Region: Select the same region as the Resource Group
+* Choose Region: Select the same region as the Resource Group
-- Availabilty Option: How the VM will be hosted
+* Availability Option: How the VM will be hosted
-  - Avaialalbity Zone: Select a zone within a region for where you VM will be hosted
+  * Availability Zone: Select a zone within a region where your VM will be hosted
-  - VM Scale Set: VM will be hosted acorss multiple zones and fault domains
+  * VM Scale Set: VM will be hosted across multiple zones and fault domains
-      - Fault Domains are points of failure for server racks
+    * Fault Domains are points of failure for server racks
-      - Requires extra setup
+    * Requires extra setup
-  - Availability Set: Axure will automatically distribute VM acorss zones and fault domains
+  * Availability Set: Axure will automatically distribute VM acorss zones and fault domains
-      - Requires extra setup
+    * Requires extra setup
-- If Zone options → Avaialalbity Zone: Self Selected or Azure-Selected
+* If Zone options → Availability Zone: Self-Selected or Azure-Selected
-  - Regions are broken into smaller sections known as availablity zones
+  * Regions are broken into smaller sections known as Availability zones
-  - Self-Selected: will allow you to select your Availablity Zone
+  * Self-Selected: will allow you to select your Availability Zone
-  - Azure-Selected: Azure will select what it believes is optimal
+  * Azure-Selected: Azure will select what it believes is optimal
-- If Zone options → Avaialalbity Zone:
+* If Zone options → Availability Zone:
-- Choose Security Type: Trusted Launch vs Standard
+* Choose Security Type: Trusted Launch vs Standard
-- Standard: Provides default Azure security features without advanced boot protections.
+* Standard: Provides default Azure security features without advanced boot protections.
-- Trusted Launch: Enables Secure Boot and virtual TPM (vTPM) for enhanced security.
+* Trusted Launch: Enables Secure Boot and virtual TPM (vTPM) for enhanced security.
-    - Secure Boot ensures that only trusted, digitally signed software is allowed to run on computer startup.
+  * Secure Boot ensures that only trusted, digitally signed software is allowed to run on the computer startup.
-    - Trusted Platform Module (TPM) stores and manages encryption keys to help secure sensitive data.
+  * Trusted Platform Module (TPM) stores and manages encryption keys to help secure sensitive data.
-- Choose Image: What Operating System you will be using
+* Choose Image: What Operating System you will be using
-  - Ubuntu is Linux
+  * Ubuntu is Linux
-  - Windows 11 pro is standard windows
+  * Windows 11 Pro is standard Windows
-  - Windows Server 2025 is a windows server
+  * Windows Server 2025 is a Windows server
-- Choose VM Archiecture: Type of CPU
+* Choose VM Architecture: Type of CPU
-  - ARM64: Energy-efficient CPU architecture commonly used in mobile devices
+  * ARM64: Energy-efficient CPU architecture commonly used in mobile devices
-  - x64: Traditional CPU architecture used in most desktops, servers
+  * x64: Traditional CPU architecture used in most desktops and servers
-- Size: How many CPU cores and how much Ram VM will have
+* Size: How many CPU cores and how much Ram VM will have
-  - Azure will automatically generate the standard for your selected Image
+  * Azure will automatically generate the standard for your selected Image
-  - Click the drop down and click **See all sizes** if you want to change this
+  * Click the drop-down and click See all sizes if you want to change this
-- Enter a Username
+* Enter a Username
-- Enter a Password
+* Enter a Password
-- Public inbound ports
+* Public inbound ports
-  - None: will block all trafic by default
+  * None: will block all traffic by default
-  - Allow Selected Ports: Allows you to select port that will be used for inbound traffic
+  * Allow Selected Ports: Allows you to select the port that will be used for inbound traffic
-- Agree to Licensing Agreement
+* Agree to the Licensing Agreement
-- Click **Review + Create**
+* Click Review + Create
-- Review your options then Click **Create**
+* Review your options, then Click Create
-- Wait while VM is Deploying
+* Wait while the VM is Deploying
-- When Deployment is finished Click **Go to resource**
+* When Deployment is finished, click Go to resource
-- Now you should be able to see a breakdown of your VM
+* Now you should be able to see a breakdown of your VM

 <img width="609" height="725" alt="step3" src="https://github.com/user-attachments/assets/e0747861-fe56-415a-a429-b4af43126e5a" />